-Between Farndon and Aldford there are three very fine 1898 milestones dotted along the road, following the line of the Farndon branch of the old Chester to Worthenbury turnpike (toll road), all on the west side of the road.
-The photos here show those mileposts that remain between Farndon and Aldford along the B5130, organized from south (Farndon) to north (Aldford) via Churton.
-Two other photos show milestones between Aldford and Huntington, but I have no idea if there are some missing along that particular route.
+Between Aldford and Farndon there are three very fine 1898 milestones dotted along the road, following the line of the Farndon branch of the old Chester to Worthenbury turnpike (toll road), all on the west side of the road.
+The photos here show those mileposts that remain between Farndon and Aldford along the B5130.
+Other photos show milestones between Aldford and Huntington, plus one in Farndon, but I have no idea if there are some missing along that particular route.
+At the moment they are in no particular order but I will eventually, when I have found a few more, organize them from north to south.

 The photos of the milestones along the Farndon to Aldford stretch are mine, but the two to the north of Aldford, as the B5130 approaches Huntington, are by other people, found online, because I have not yet managed to track them down in the real world.
 Please see the captions for image credits.
 All photos can be clicked on to see the bigger image, in which the text on the mileposts can be read clearly (except, of course, where vegetation blocks the view).
 For the ones I’ve seen myself, I have taken What Three Words readings to fix the location.
 What Three Words is a smartphone app that assigns three words to uniquely describe areas a little smaller than the size of a parking space.
 It’s simpler than other location systems, and fixes locations very precisely, world-wide.
 It is particularly useful for finding people in emergencies, but I thought it would be useful for enabling people to relocate the mileposts when they become overgrown.